 It is possible to use Bitcoin’s blockchain to power smart contracts through an open-source platform known as RSK.
 RSK connects to bitcoin’s blockchain as a sidechain, which runs parallel to the main technology.

 Ethereum is the main blockchain framework used to support smart contracts.
-It is a decentralized platform that is programmed using Solidity.
+It is a decentralised platform that is programmed using Solidity.

-The technology operates smart contracts efficiently by minimizing downtime, fraud, censorship, and third-party interference.
+The technology operates smart contracts efficiently by minimising downtime, fraud, censorship, and third-party interference.

 There are many ways in which you can use smart contracts in the real world.
 Since the contract itself uses traditional systems of agreements and records, it can support the following processes: